 Stephanie Silberman, Ph.D., DABSM, FAASM, is a Licensed Psychologist who is a Diplomate of the American Board of Sleep Medicine and a Fellow of the American Academy of Sleep Medicine.

 She is active in professional organizations and legislative activities affecting psychology and sleep disorders, including two terms as president of the Broward Chapter of the Florida Psychological Association and past co-chair of the Legislative Affairs and Public Policy Board for FPA.

 She has appeared on television news and in national magazines regarding sleep-related issues.

 I am a clinical psychologist in private practice specializing in the treatment of adults and children with sleep disorders.
 I am passionate about helping my clients obtain the sleep they need for optimal functioning.

 Dr. Sarah Silverman is a licensed clinical health psychologist and Stanford-trained behavioral sleep medicine specialist.
 She received her specialized training in cognitive behavioral sleep medicine from Stanford Sleep Medicine Center, Stanford University School of Medicine.
-Dr. Silverman treats a wide variety of sleep disorders (e.g., insomnia, narcolepsy, nightmares, shift work, delayed sleep phase, obstructive sleep apnea) using an effective and personalized non-medication approach.
-She is the current sleep psychologist and Director of the Cognitive Behavioral Sleep Medicine program at Montefiore Medical Center, Sleep-Wake Disorders Center in Bronx, NY.
+Dr. Silverman treats a wide variety of sleep disorders (e.g., insomnia, narcolepsy, nightmares, shift work, delayed sleep phase, obstructive sleep apnea) using an effective, personalized, and mindfulness-based approach.
+She is the current sleep psychologist and Director of the Cognitive Behavioral Sleep Medicine program at Montefiore Medical Center, Sleep-Wake Disorders Center in the Bronx, NY.